-The spring water is characterized by low electrical conductivity (126.8 μS/cm), and the absence of anthropogenic pollution such as Nitrogen species and potentially toxic elements.
+The spring water is characterized by low electrical conductivity (126.8 μS/cm), and the absence of anthropogenic pollution such as nitrogen species and potentially toxic elements.

 The Athos peninsula is located in Northern Greece and constitute one of the last unexplored areas of Greece regarding hydrogeological conditions (Figure 1).
-This study is focused on the Hydrosystem of the Holy Monastery of Simonos Petra.
-The aim of this study was to determine the hydrochemical regime of the fracture zone aquifer of the Holy Monastery of Simonos Petra.
-The Territory of the Holy Monastery of Simonos Petra covers an area of 13 km2, has a coastline of 5.9 km, the mean elevation is 473 meters, and the maximum is 892 meters in Tsamantara peak.
+This study is focused on the Hydrosystem of the Holy Monastery of Simonos Petra with the aim of determining the hydrochemical regime of the fracture zone aquifer.
+The Territory of the Holy Monastery of Simonos Petra covers an area of 13 km2, has a coastline of 5.9 km, the mean elevation is 473 m, and the maximum is 892 m in Tsamantara peak.
 The study area is located at the boundary of the Hellenic Hinterland and the Internal Hellenides and consists of granitoid rocks, of the Eocene age (Christofides et al., 1990).
 It constitutes facies of extensive magmatism, which geotectonically belongs to the late-Alpine stage of the Hellenic Hinterland and the Innermost Hellenides deformation and is characterized by such granitic bodies.
 The Gregoriou type granite is, according to Kockel et al., (1977), a mainly biotitic granite, rich in quartz, perthitic orthoclase, microcline, plagioclase with a 30% anorthite, biotite, and hornblende.
 Frequently enough veins of leucocratic aplitic muscovite granite occur rich in quartz, perthite and orthoclase, microcline, and plagioclase with a 15-20% anorthite, muscovite and secondary minerals.
 The main aquifer of the Simonopetra spring stretches in an area of 0.87 km2 and is developed within the fractured formation of the Granodiorite, Gabbro, and Diorite (Figure 1).
 The aquifer discharge from a fracture zone artesian spring (Busico et al., 2022).
 The gush points of the spring are more than 15, however, five gushes are the main discharge points that we focused this hydrochemical research.
 The water demands of the study area are exclusively covered by the spring water.